Tutorial | Getting started with datasets#

 Note

-In this dataset, we do not have any NOK (Not OK) or missing values.
-But if we did:
+This dataset doesn’t have any NOK (Not OK) or missing values.
+But if it did:

-• NOK values would be represented in red in both the data quality bar and column cells.
+NOK values appear red in both the data quality bar and column cells.

-• Missing values would be in gray in both the data quality bar and column cells.
+Missing values appear gray in both the data quality bar and column cells.

 See also